surbhibhatnagar/Find-users-with-no-group/README.md

 It then saves the users that do not belong to a group in result[0-9]\*.txt file The 3 cases where a user is considered to not have a group are:
-1. Group_id is null for a user in testuser.txt
+1. Group_id is null for the user in testuser.txt
-2. Group_id is defined for a user in testgroup.txt but the Group does not exist.
+2. Group_id is defined for the user in testgroup.txt but the Group does not exist.
-3. Group_id is defined for a user in testgroup.txt but the Group does not contain the said user.
+3. Group_id is defined for the user in testgroup.txt but the Group does not contain the said user.

 ### To Run:
 #### Prereq: